Zach47/twitch_bot/README.md

 **!nomlist** - See which maps are nominated.

+**!kzstats** - Provides a link to [KZStats](http://www.kzstats.com/).

+**!gokzstats** - Provides a link to [GOKZ Stats](https://www.jacobwbarrett.com/kreedz/gokzstats.html).

+**!servers** - Provides a link to [KZStats server link](http://www.kzstats.com/servers/).

+# Mod/Streamer Commands
 **!select** ("random" or map name) - Allows **mods** and **the streamer** to select which of the nominated maps to play.
         If someone types !select random, it will randomly select a map from the nominated list.
         If someone types !select (map name), the map must both be a kreedz map and in the nominated map list.

-**!kzstats** - Provides a link to [KZStats](http://www.kzstats.com/).

-**!gokzstats** - Provides a link to [GOKZ Stats](https://www.jacobwbarrett.com/kreedz/gokzstats.html).

-**!servers** - Provides a link to [KZStats server link](http://www.kzstats.com/servers/).
+**!clearnom** - Clears every nominated map.